 Steam Turbine Rotor Repairs

-Mechanical Dynamics and Analysis inspected and repaired a 20 MW industrial rotor.
+Mechanical Dynamics and Analysis inspected and repaired a 20 MW industrial steam turbine rotor.
 The unit was a 15 stage single condensing design.
 MD&A’s experts successfully designed and modified the N-1 packing area, and removed the stage 3 and 4 wheels.

 Power plant owners face a major challenge of keeping aging turbines up and running — efficiently and cost-effectively.
 MD&A is uniquely prepared to meet this challenge.
 We have the experience and expertise to solve your plant’s problems.